top of page

 • If you would like something not listed, please reach out.
 If we are able to do it, we are happy to.

 *We will do our best to spin a yarn to your desired thickness, however we need to work within the constraints of the machines and the particular fiber, so some variation may occur.
-If it will be very different, we will contact you before proceeding.
 We want you to be happy with your final products, so please reach out with any questions, and we can work together to decide on what to produce.
 If you have specific size or weight requirements, please send a sample along with your order so we can better match it.

 • A 50% deposit is required before processing, the remainder must be paid in full before final products will be returned.